christiankral/FourierSeries.jl/README.md

 # Analysis Functions

-- `fourierSeriesStep(t,u,hMax)` This function determines the complex value Fourier coefficients of a piecewise constant time domain function u(t)
+- `fourierSeriesStepReal(t,u,hMax)` This function determines the real value Fourier coefficients of a piecewise constant time domain function u(t)

-- `fourierSeriesSampled(t,u,hMax)` This function determines the complex value Fourier coefficients of a sampled time domain function u(t)
+- `fourierSeriesSampledReal(t,u,hMax)` This function determines the real value Fourier coefficients of a sampled time domain function u(t)

 # Synthesis Functions

-- `fourierSeriesSynthesis(f,c,hMax,N)` This function synthesizes the time domain function from the frequency vector and complex value sFourier coefficients
+- `fourierSeriesSynthesisReal(f,a,b,hMax,N)` This function synthesizes the time domain function from the frequency vector and real value Fourier coefficients `a` and `b`

-# Conversion Functions

-- `fourierComplexToReal(c)` Convert complex Fourier coefficients to real Fourier coefficients

-- `fourierRealToComplex(a,b)` Convert real Fourier coefficients to complex Fourier coefficients